 “As days gradually lengthen and the last vestiges of Winter recede, ice and snow begin to melt and the first buds of Spring appear.
 In many parts of the world the Swan is a symbol of light and considered the harbinger of Spring, and to me one of the most wonderful sights at this time of year are swans floating serenely on village ponds, in parks and on rivers.
 With their long serpentine necks and pure white plumage, throughout the ages their grace and beauty have inspired the imaginations of poets, artists and musicians alike.”

 Hi, Cairelle here!
 I love the image that evokes in the mind, don’t you?
-While doing some research on Swan symbolism, I came across this fabulous article that includes the above, written and compiled by George Knowles of controverscial.com, and felt I needed to share because it’s truly wonderful.
+While doing some research on Swan symbolism, I came across this fabulous article that includes the above, written and compiled by George Knowles of controverscial.com.
+My thoughts are in italics at the end.
+Enjoy!

 In some cultures the swan is a feminine symbol associated with the Moon, and in others a masculine symbol associated with the Sun.
 In Greek mythology, swans are associated with Apollo, the God of the Sun, and with Zeus who took on the shape of a swan to get close to Leda with whom he had fallen in love.
 Greek Goddesses associated with swans include Artemis and Aphrodite, the Goddess of Love who travelled in a swan-drawn chariot.